Table of Contents[Hide][Show]

 Need help planning your Disney trip?
 Get all your questions answered from our Disney Planning & Fun Facebook Group!

 Whether little ones understand the “game” of Buzz Lightyear’s Space Ranger Spin is irrelevant.
 If they are Toy Story fans, the fun of battling the evil Emperor Zurg with the help of Buzz Lightyear will thoroughly entertain.
 Don’t forget to smile for the camera at the end to get a photo of one of your best rides in the Magic Kingdom for toddlers!

 Finally, when everyone needs a moment to rest and recover together, hop on the Tomorrowland Transit Authority PeopleMover.
 This ride takes you high in the sky over Tomorrowland and includes great views of the Cinderella Castle as well as inside views of Space Mountain and Buzz Lightyear’s Space Ranger Spin.

 The ride is very calm, and the slight breeze is often a welcome respite from the hot Florida sun.

 TravelingMom Tip: Looking for more ways to escape the Orlando heat?
 We have two shows that while not exciting for toddlers offer blessed air conditioning:

 - In Frontierland’s Liberty Square, the Hall of Presidents is a show using audio-animatronics.
 It runs continuously all day and will give you 25 minutes for a quick cool down.
-(At this time the Hall of Presidents is closed for refurbishment.)

 - On the other side of the park is Walt Disney’s Carousel of Progress.
 Located near the Astro Orbiter, it will buy you 21 minutes of air conditioning.